mingzhe-zhang/mingzhe-zhang.github.io/_pages/about.md

 ## Updates

++ [2023-12-21] I will serve as the TPC member of ICS 2024.
++ [2023-12-16] <font color="#FF0000">I am thrilled to announce that I have received the 2023 ACM SIGOPS ChinaSys Rising Star Award!
+I would like to appreciate the supports from all my teams and collaborators!</font>
 + [2023-10-25] I will serve as the ERC member of ISCA 2024.
 + [2023-07-28] I will serve as the TPC member of HPCA 2024.
 + [2023-06-21] I will serve as the TPC member of ICCD 2023.